deu/mpv/DOCS/man/en/vo.rst

     ``icc-profile-auto``
-        Automatically select an ICC profile to use.
-The used profile depends the screen where mpv is initialized and it is not changed at runtime.
+        Automatically select the ICC display profile currently specified by the display settings of the operating system.
+The profile setting refers to the screen where mpv is initialized and is not changed at runtime.

-        Only implemented on OS X (through ColorSync's API).
+        NOTE: Only implemented on OS X with Cocoa.

     ``icc-cache=<file>``
         Store and load the 3D LUT created from the ICC profile in this file.